 Therefore, remodeling professionals will begin the installation process by creating a template out of the exact measurements of your shower.
 Thin wood strips are used to map what’s to become of the space.

 The installation of a frameless door may be more labor-intensive than a framed door because the clips used to attach the door need to be perfectly level to prevent the heavy door from sagging over time.

-If tile is installed in the shower, then special drill bits are needed to attach the clips properly.
+If the tile is installed in the shower, then special drill bits are needed to attach the clips properly.
 Heavy silicone caulk is used where the glass meets the walls on stationary panels to prevent leaks.
-You can expect installation of frameless doors to take a minimum of three to four hours.
+You can expect the installation of frameless doors to take a minimum of three to four hours.

 The frame makes the installation faster, as the glass rests on this rather than on a clip or hinge.
-Caulk is still necessary to secure the frame and ensure that the glass is held properly in the frame.
+Caulk is still necessary to secure the frame and ensure the glass is held correctly.
 The installation time usually takes about one to two hours.